icinganalysis/icinganalysis.github.io/content/conclusions of the ice protection thread.md

 Also, ice protection is being applied to aircraft other than the transports largely considered in the NACA-era.
 Unmanned aircraft can be almost any size, including rather small.
+Some mission profiles may have extended durations in potential icing conditions.
 Some applications may be able to tolerate schedule interruptions due to weather, while others may need all-weather capability.
 All-electric aircraft have unique advantages and challenges.